codenet/vmm-reference/docs/vmm-reference-fdt.md

 # [Flatenned Device Tree](../src/arch/src/lib.rs)

 ## Description
 VMM keeps track of the virtio devices  in a data structure called Flatenned Device Tree.
 FDT as the name suggests is a Tree where each node is a device or collection of devices.
 There can be different types of nodes in the FDT which can be identified using the attributes of the node.
-Each node contains a key-value pair mapping which determine the type of the node and configuration of that node.
+Each node contains a key-value pair mapping which determine the type of the node and configuration of that node.\
-This arrangement provides an abstracts out the hardware specifications from the code.
+This arrangement abstracts out the hardware specifications from the code and the makes the code shareable while making the hardware specifications more accesible and uniform.
+Arrangement of the hardware resources in the form of the tree also helps in easier reolution of resource ownership.

 ## Implementation
 The implementation of the FDT for arm64 architecture in `vmm-reference` is done using rust crate `vm_fdt` and `vm_memory` so are the following import statements.